-The National Archives at Riverside has more than 38,000 cubic feet of archival holdings dating from about l850 to the l980s.
+The National Archives at Riverside has approximately 80,000 cubic feet of archival holdings dating from about 1850 to 2012.
 In addition to textual records, there are architectural drawings, maps, and photographs.
 These holdings were created or received by the Federal courts and over 50 Federal agencies in Arizona, southern California, and Clark County, Nevada.
 Federal law requires that agencies transfer permanently valuable, noncurrent records to the National Archives.

 Among the subjects covered are:

 - private land claims of the Spanish and Mexican periods in California history

 - the opening of the public lands to homestead settlement

 - Native Americans' life and culture

 - ethnic diversity, Chinese exclusion, immigration and naturalization

 - the maritime industry and its development

 - the buildup of coastal defenses and military bases since the Spanish-American War